Laura Fuentes

 The Gluten-Free Roux for Gumbo

-Yes, this takes some time, about 15 to 20 minutes, but you’ll get some killer shoulders, and once you take your first bite of this chicken and sausage gumbo, you’ll gladly grab the whisk again.
+Just like traditional roux, you'll need to watch it close and constantly until it browns and thickens.
+Yes, this takes some time, about 15 to 20 minutes, but you'll get some killer shoulders, and once you take your first bite of this chicken and sausage gumbo, you'll gladly grab the whisk again.

 The Best Flour for Gluten-Free Roux

-To make a gluten-free roux, you’ll need a 1:1 all-purpose gluten-free flour.
-These mixes are perfect because it combines grain and starch and usually a binder to act as the “gluten” and help the roux do its job in thickening gumbo.
+These mixes are perfect because they combine grain and starch, and usually a binder to act as the "gluten" and help the roux do its job in thickening gumbo.
+These are the gluten-free flours I've tested this recipe with:

 • Bob’s Red Mill 1:1 gluten-free Flour Mix